how to stop 4c hair breakage

 While professional hairstyles, such as lace wigs and braids look cute and all, they tend to weigh down your hair and pull at your roots.
-Therefore, you want to incorporate protective styles whenever possible.
+Therefore, you want to incorporate low manipulation styles whenever possible.

 From Bantu knots to two-strand twists or box braids, there are several 4c hairstyles you can use to protect your natural hair from breaking off.
-These reduce tangling and knots in your hair, protect your hair ends from drying out and splitting, and encourage hair retention.
+These reduce tangling and knots in your hair, protect your hair ends from drying out and splitting, and encourage length retention.

 5. Avoid chemical products

-Probably the most challenging task on this list of how to stop natural hair from breakage and shedding is to go natural with your hair products.
+Probably the most challenging task on this list of how to stop 4c hair breakage and shedding is to go natural with your hair products.
 You have to find out what works for your hair and what doesn’t.
-Study your 4c hair in detail and find out what products may be causing you trouble.
+Study your 4c hair in detail and find the best products to use.

 By observing what ingredients strengthen or even repair your hair, you can incorporate them into your hair routine and improve your growth.
 Either way, you want to avoid using harsh chemicals such as sulfate, silicon, parabens, and many more.
 I recently bought my first sulfate-free shampoo and can already tell the difference.
 Alternatively, you can switch to only using natural products, such as aloe vera, avocado, and rice water.

 6. Avoid shampooing your hair

 This allows your natural oils (sebum) to keep your scalp and hair in good shape.
-Instead of washing your hair with shampoo even week, you can co-wash it with a conditioner every other week.
+Instead of washing your hair with shampoo every week, you can co-wash it with a conditioner every other week.
 That way you keep your hair clean while retaining its nutrients and oils.